 DoppelCooper seems to know things about this experience as RichardCooper

 Things get tricky when I start to think of DoppelCooper’s timeline in this way: It’s possible, as Dale lives 25 years within before being sent back in time 25 years only to become RichardCooper, that DoppelCooper thinks of himself as Richard Cooper, that the unnamed Mr. C’s first name is actually Richard.
 It’s possible he knows he’s 50 years old when he meets Richard Horne, and fairly likely he has somehow named his child after himself.
 I also think it’s more than possible that (like the time-displaced Jeffries) his memory may get slippery and he begins to forget why he was searching for Judy in the first place, just that he was searching for her and it is the most important goal he could possibly achieve.
-In our reality, it is heavily implied the Bob-infested DoppelCooper wanted to find Judy.
-We don’t know what the motivations are, but I’ve heard theories during the middle of the Return’s airing where DoppelCooper may have also been trying to achieve similar goals as the FBI (he only killed bad guys, for one thing).
-Corrolation allows for a case to be made that RichardCooper’s motivations to find Judy are also DoppelCooper’s, are also Dale’s.
+In our reality, it is heavily implied the BOB-infested DoppelCooper wanted to find Judy.
+We don’t know what the motivations are, but I’ve heard theories during the middle of The Return’s airing where DoppelCooper may have also been trying to achieve similar goals as the FBI (he only killed bad guys, for one thing).
+Correlation allows for a case to be made that RichardCooper’s motivations to find Judy are also DoppelCooper’s, are also Dale’s.
 Or based on how people remember things but also don’t remember things, it could be that DoppelCooper has since forgotten why he was trying to find Judy, just that it was very important to RichardCooper that this must be done.

 How can DoppelCooper have experienced something that hasn’t happened yet or never happened?

-There is always a Leland Palmer inside the lodge well after his physical self died, and there’s always a Laura Palmer in the lodge, And there’s also always a Dale inside the lodge, even from before he entered.
-Laura wrote down the dream she had in The Secret Diary of Laura Palmer about meeting Dale in the lodge.
-If Dale’s in the lodge then, I bet he’s in there before he was even born back when Chief Twisted Hair was communing with spirits at the nexus of White Tail and Blue Pine mountains.
-And if Dale is an ever-present lodge presence that would mean that every iteration of Dale would be privy to every other part of Dale’s experiences as he would’ve always know it, much as CooperDougie was privy to DoppelCooper’s actions.
-You can see this when CooperDougie touches the mirror in the Jones residence and remembers his Doppelganger in the Great Northern looking into the face of Bob.
+There is always a Leland Palmer inside the Lodge well after his physical self died, and there’s always a Laura Palmer in the Lodge, And there’s also always a Dale inside the Lodge, even from before he entered.
+Laura wrote down the dream she had in The Secret Diary of Laura Palmer about meeting Dale in the Lodge.
+If Dale’s in the Lodge then, I bet he’s in there before he was even born back when Chief Twisted Hair was communing with spirits at the nexus of White Tail and Blue Pine mountains.
+And if Dale is an ever-present Lodge presence that would mean that every iteration of Dale would be privy to every other part of Dale’s experiences as he would’ve always know it, much as CooperDougie was privy to DoppelCooper’s actions.
+You can see this when CooperDougie touches the mirror in the Jones residence and remembers his Doppelganger in the Great Northern looking into the face of BOB.
 They are all connected, a concept similar to Quantum entanglement, a concept favored by Lynch.

-And that means DoppelCooper could easily be remembering the future confrontation between himself and Dale’s as RichardCooper even as he goes through his first few years in Earth’s reality as he built the criminal empire as we see it at the beginning of the Return.
-This is why DoppelCooper would feel he is specifically 25 years’ Richard Horne’s senior, and probably also why he makes it so Richard Horne is named after himself (you know, before he does whatever he does to Audrey to trap her in her own lodge reality prison).
+And that means DoppelCooper could easily be remembering the future confrontation between himself and Dale’s as RichardCooper even as he goes through his first few years in Earth’s reality as he built the criminal empire as we see it at the beginning of The Return.
+This is why DoppelCooper would feel he is specifically 25 years’ Richard Horne’s senior, and probably also why he makes it so Richard Horne is named after himself (you know, before he does whatever he does to Audrey to trap her in her own Lodge reality prison).

-I think it’s also possible, if DoppelCooper understands the reflection of RichardCooper as being his own earlier life, that DoppelCooper could blindly be looking for Judy, continuing RichardCooper’s quest without understanding why, just knowing that he WANTS to find Judy.
-Having no discernable reason why could be DoppelCooper holding his motivations close to the vest, or it could be what it looks like: he is blindly forging ahead without understanding why, just that he wants to.
+I think it’s also possible, if DoppelCooper understands the reflection of RichardCooper as being his own earlier life, that DoppelCooper could blindly be looking for Judy, continuing RichardCooper’s quest without understanding why, just knowing that he wants to find Judy.
+Having no discernible reason why could be DoppelCooper holding his motivations close to the vest, or it could be what it looks like: he is blindly forging ahead without understanding why, just that he wants to.